ksrivastava1/Personal-Website/content/event/why-people-say-i-cant-do-math/index.md

   mathematics - logic, the capacity to break down ideas, and rational thought.
   But in many education systems today, many of us convince ourselves that math is beyond our capabilities.
 In this talk, I explore why that is. "
-summary: PCMI Ignite Talks, Park City, UT
+summary: PCMI Ignite Talks, Park City Math Institute
-location: Park City Math Institute
+location: Park City, Utah
 date: 2019-07-16T10:00:05.322Z
 date_end: 2019-07-16T11:00:00.000Z
 all_day: false